On stopping Fock-space processes: Introduction

 The integrand is a vacuum-adapted process, which shows that this form of adaptedness appears naturally when considering quantum stopping times.

-If $S$ is a quantum stopping time and $X$ is a process (\ie a family of operators on $\fock$ satisfying suitable measurability and adaptedness conditions) then there are three natural approaches to stopping $X$ at $S$:
+If $S$ is a quantum stopping time and $X = ( X_t )_{t \in \R_+}$ is a process (\ie a family of operators on~$\fock$ satisfying suitable measurability and adaptedness conditions) then there are three natural approaches to stopping $X$ at $S$: these are

-assuming these limits, taken over partitions of $\R_+$, exist in some sense.
-(To establish convergence is often difficult, or even impossible in general.)
-The time projection $E_S$ is the result of stopping the vacuum-adapted process $( E_t )_{t \in \R_+}$ in any of these three senses; each of the sums yields the same orthogonal projection and convergence holds in the strong operator topology, since these projections form an decreasing family as the partition is refined: see Theorem~\ref{thm:expS} below.
+assuming these limits, taken over partitions of $\R_+$, exist in an appropriate sense.
+(To establish convergence is often difficult, or apparently impossible in general.)
+The time projection $E_S$ is the result of stopping the vacuum-adapted process $( E_t )_{t \in \R_+}$ in any of these three senses.
+Each of the expressions yields the same orthogonal projection, and convergence holds in the strong operator topology, since these projections form an decreasing family as the partition is refined: see Theorem~\ref{thm:expS} below.

-In the vacuum-adapted setting, the value at time $t$ of a martingale $M$ closed by the operator~$M_\infty$ is simply $E_t M_\infty E_t$; see Section~\ref{sec:processes} for the definitions of vacuum-adapted and identity-adapted martingales.
+In the vacuum-adapted setting, the value at time $t$ of a martingale $M$ closed by the operator~$M_\infty$ is simply $E_t M_\infty E_t$; see Section~\ref{sec:processes} for the definitions of martingales in this context.
 Thus it is natural to define $M_{\wc{S}}$, the value of the martingale $M$ stopped in a vacuum-adapted manner at $S$, to be $E_S M_\infty E_S$; it is easy to see that this equals $S \cdot M \cdot S$, the result of double stopping $M$ at $S$.
 The issue of convergence becomes that of the existence of $E_S$, which is long established, and this definition has various good properties: see Sections~\ref{sec:algebras} and~\ref{sec:closedmgs} below.
-In particular, the optional-sampling theorem, Theorem~\ref{thm:optional}, holds, and is a immediate consequence of the identity $E_S \wedge E_T = E_{S \wedge T}$, which is true for any two quantum stopping times~$S$ and $T$ (Theorem~\ref{thm:exporder}).
+In particular, the optional-sampling theorem, Theorem~\ref{thm:vacoptional}, holds, and is a immediate consequence of the identity $E_S \wedge E_T = E_{S \wedge T}$, which is true for any two quantum stopping times~$S$ and $T$ (Theorem~\ref{thm:exporder}).

-In \cite{Coq06}, Coquio has proposed a method of stopping for identity-adapted processes which is not obviously one of the forms given above.
+In \cite{Coq06}, Coquio puts forward a method of stopping for identity-adapted processes which is not obviously one of the forms given above.
 She begins by working with discrete stopping times, \ie those with finite support: if $T$ is a quantum stopping time with support $\{ t_1 < \cdots < t_n \} \subseteq \R_+$ and $X$ is a process then